jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

-For the index resolving, we made the tables return a `CLITablePtr` wrapped index.
-It can then be directly provided to `CLITableRow`'s `skip` method, which can validate that the table ID is correct.
+For resolving indices, we made the tables return a `CLITablePtr` wrapped index.
+Such a pointer can then be directly provided to `CLITableRow`'s `skip` method, which validates that the table ID is correct.
 The importance of this wrapping is increased by the following fact mentioned in _II.22 Metadata logical format: tables_:

 > Indexes to tables begin at 1, so index 1 means the first row in any given metadata table.
 (An index value of zero denotes that it does not index a row at all; that is, it behaves like a null reference.)